Building a Foundation in Biology and Earth Science

 The Department of Biology and Earth Science also prepares you for careers in biology, plant science, molecular biology, environmental science, earth science, and various medical fields.

-Otterbein has partnered with the Columbus Zoo and Aquarium and the Ohio Wildlife Center to offer a new major in Zoo and Conservation Science starting in fall 2012.
+Otterbein has partnered with the Columbus Zoo and Aquarium and the Ohio Wildlife Center to offer a major in Zoo and Conservation Science.
 With both B.A. and B.S. degree options, this unique major will teach students the skills that zoos and other wildlife conservation organizations are looking for in an ideal employee.
-Learn more.

 Otterbein’s new state-of-the-art Science Center opened in October 2009.
 The $20 million project modernized and expanded the existing facilities and purchased new equipment.
 With over 96,000 square feet of brand new, discipline-specific laboratories, research space and classrooms, including a state-of-the-art greenhouse, the Science Center houses Chemistry and Biochemistry, Equine Science, Biology and Earth Science, Nursing, and Physics and Astronomy.

 Understanding the Unique Relationship Between Crustaceans and Sea Anemones

 This summer, Eric Witt '15 completed his senior research thesis in Bermuda, where he studies four species of local crustaceans alongside alumnus Ben Titus '08, a Ph.D. student at The Ohio State University.

 The Department of Biology and Earth Science annually awards students who demonstrate exceptional talent in a variety of specializations.
 The awards include:

 - The Charles W. Botts '34 Memorial Endowed Award is awarded to any full time student(s) regularly enrolled in the University who is a Life/Biology or Earth Science major and demonstrates exceptional commitment to their endeavor in this field.